 • Chest: Lymphatic fluid can leak into the space between the lung and chest wall.
 When this fluid builds up in the lungs, it can cause a severe cough, chest pain and difficulty breathing.
 The condition is termed chylothorax.

-The age of onset of these problems varies – for some, swelling begins as a young child, for others as adults.
+The age of onset of these problems varies – for some, the swelling begins at birth, in childhood or even in adulthood.

 It is also not clear why this may present later in life – the triggers are not known.